codeananda/fakt_ai/README.md

 ## 💪 Areas for Improvement / Roadmap

+* Deploy as a front-end for nicer user interactions
 * Clickable URL links for every reference
 * Support for more than just academic paper search
 * Run analysis on every reference (e.g. bias likelihood check, analyse any experiments in the paper, is the sample size too small etc.)